Auckland housing developer in receivership

 DDL Homes says new under-construction two-bedroom apartments at 397 Ormiston Rd have sold out.

-It showed construction progress with floors slabs down and timber framing up.
+It showed construction progress with floor slabs down and timber framing up.

 The 397 Ormiston Rd project has been marketed as a desirable location.